FUSAKLA/trickster-grafana-dashboard/docs/index.md

 ## Contributing

-Sadly I don't use exact version in production due to some architectonic reasons and optimizations for my own setup but it's very much the same.
+Sadly I don't use exact version in production due to some architectonic reasons and optimizations for my own setup, but it's very much the same.

-But i will try to sometimes update this dashboard if I make some major changes.
+But I will try to sometimes update this dashboard if I make some major changes.

 I'll be happy to add any reasonable feature you would appreciate so don't hesitate to create issue or PR directly.

 Please if you make a PR add also screenshot of your change for easier CR.
-Thank's!
+Thanks!

 ## Credits

-Thank's goes to guys from Comcast who open-sourced the Trickster!
+Thanks goes to guys from Comcast who open-sourced the Trickster!
 Great work and thanks :)